whisperfish/presage/README.md

 cargo run -- receive
 ```

-For usage of the library, the CLI is a good starting point to look at how the API can be used.
+For using the library, the CLI is a good starting point to learn how the API can be used.